 An extensive treatise will not be necessary because usually when one comes to Gaulish Polytheism, it is because they have an interest in or experience with a Gaulish deity.
 Also, it should be known that the Dêuoi — Gaulish or otherwise, are not limited to things like “function”.
 Just as a person may be known for doing something, doesn’t mean that it’s all they know or are capable of doing, the same is the case for deities.
 It is important to remember this when mentioning Gods.

 Bessus Nouiogalation doesn’t deal in reductionism.
 That is, the idea that many different names are those of the same deity, unless they are very linguistically close.
 A matter of different spelling or dialect.
 Though it’s indeed possible that a deity may have many names, unless provided with concrete evidence it will not be stated here that one name is a byname for another whether we personally believe that or not.

 This does not mean comparative evidence cannot help illuminate and buttress the understanding of a deity either.
 It can and often does.
 However, noting likenesses is not the same thing as saying two deities are literally the same.
 By respecting these distinctions, we can “play it safe”.
 If two names are in reference to the same deity, no foul is committed.
 If they are not, proper respect has still been given.

 Here is a brief list of deities in Bessus Nouiogalation (Galatîbessus).
 With a little bit of background.
 Facts and gnosis included.
-Either from myself or what I have heard from my interactions with fellow Galatîs:
+Either from ourselves or what we have heard from our interactions with fellow Galatîs: